 Gyewol

-Website | Neighborhood: Hapjeong | Address: 18, Worldcup-ro 19-gil, Mapo-gu, Seoul, South Korea
+Website | Neighborhood: Hapjeong | Address: 18 Worldcup-ro 19-gil, Mapo District, Seoul, South Korea

-Gyewol Bar Seoul
+Seasonal monthly cocktails at Gyewol Bar in Hapjeong, Seoul

 Four-panel collage of drinks on a bar: brown iced cocktail with garnish, a glass of water, a teapot with tea, and a tall pale beverage with rosemary garnish.

-Website | Neighborhood: Hongdae | Address: 10 Wausan-ro 15-gil, Mapo-gu, Seoul, South Korea
+Website | Neighborhood: Hongdae | Address: 10 Wausan-ro 15-gil, Mapo District, Seoul, South Korea

 It’s also walk-in only, so there’s no need to stress about a reservation.